 Chair Cristol responded she would not be opposed, since the Arlington loss of $12 million and appreciates the opportunity to save $200,000 a year.

 Chair Nohe noted the bill is not without consequences.
-He added that the NVTA should aggressively pursue legislative change that allows the NVTA to self-certify HB599.
+He added that the NVTA should aggressively pursue a legislative change that allows the NVTA to self-certify HB599.

-Ms. Hynes responded that in part the HB599 was for check and balance accountability that no longer needed, due to current transparency.
+Ms. Hynes responded that in part the HB599 was for check and balance accountability that is no longer needed, due to the transparency of the NVTA processes.

-Chair Randall Dulles Corridor Advisory Committee (DCAC) discussed the toll increases expected by end of year.
+Chair Randall noted the Dulles Corridor Advisory Committee (DCAC) discussed the toll increases expected by the end of the year.
 She noted if tolls increase to $4.75, people will get off the toll road and use side streets.
-DCAC has a proposed action plan to identify and evaluate the strategies for handling mobility is the Dulles Corridor.
-She questioned the DCAC about the NVTA not being included in the mobility/congestion discussion due to its regional look about congestion issues and NVTA multimodal options.
-Chair Randall made a motion to add NVTA to the discussion with DCAC, the motion passed unanimously.
+DCAC has a proposed action plan to identify and evaluate the strategies for handling mobility in the Dulles Corridor.
+She requested the DCAC include the NVTA in the mobility/congestion discussion due to its regional transportation planning responsibilities and multi modal perspective.
+The motion passed unanimously.
 She added someone from DCAC will be contact with the Authority in October.

 Chair Cristol recommended for consideration the sourcing of NVTC for they have engaged work previously around the administration of I-66 tolls, and how to spend the monies on multimodal, intelligent transportation.